North Korea says readying satellite, suggesting long-range missile launch

 In 2012, North Korea launched what is generally considered a long-range rocket, putting what it said was a satellite into orbit.
 Pyongyang called it a space launch vehicle, but the international community said it was a missile that violated U.N.
 Security Council resolutions.

-The North is also working to miniaturize a nuclear warhead to mount on a delivery vehicle.
+The North is also working to miniaturise a nuclear warhead to mount on a delivery vehicle.

 (Reporting by Jack Kim and Ju-min Park)